 Strictly Necessary Cookies

-These are cookies that are required for the operation of our Site.
-They include, for example, cookies that enable you to log into secure areas of our Site, make a transaction or make use of e-billing services.
+These are cookies that are required for the operation of our website.
+They include, for example, cookies that enable you to log into secure areas of our website, make transactions or make use of our online self-services options.

 3rd Party Cookies